-- The PD represents the likelihood of a borrower defaulting on its financial obligation (as per 'Definition of default and credit-impaired' above) over the next 12 months of the obligation. - EAD is based on the amounts the Bank expects to be owed at the time of default, over the next 12 months.
+- EAD is based on the amounts the Bank expects to be owed at the time of default, over the next 12 months.
 For example, for a revolving commitment, the Bank includes the current drawn balance plus any further amount that is expected to be drawn up to the current contractual limit by the time of default, should it occur. - Loss Given Default (LGD) represents the Bank's expectation of the extent of loss on a defaulted exposure.
 LGD varies by type of counterparty, type of seniority of claim and availability of collateral or other credit support.
 LGD is expressed as a percentage loss per unit of exposure at the time of default (EAD).
 LGD is calculated as the percentage of loss expected to be made if the default occurs in the next 12 months. - Discount Rate Lifetime expected credit losses are the discounted loss given default.
 The discount rate used in the expected credit loss calculation is the original effective interest rate or an approximation thereof.